aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token_event_store.md

 ## Struct `OptInTransferEvent`

-Event emitted when an user opt-in the direct transfer
+Event emitted when an user opt&#45;in the direct transfer

 <pre><code>struct OptInTransferEvent has drop, store<br/></code></pre>